 The conversation halted again.
 An unsettling silence took over.

 “While you chew on that, I’m going to make some breakfast,” he said.
 “Music?”

 “No, just play what you listen to.”

 He put on a rock playlist – pop and indie rock mostly.
 There were songs by The Script, One Republic, Imagine Dragons – he was a rock person.
 He, with his cruiser and the open road, I could see that.
-In fact, I couldn’t believe I hadn’t seen it sooner.
+I couldn’t believe I hadn’t seen it sooner.

 “So you like boy bands,” I teased from the kitchen doorway.
 He was cracking eggs over a glass bowl.

 He laughed long and deep.
 “Not just any boyband.
 Rock boybands.
 That’s a newer playlist.
 I listen to some of the old ones too.
 3 Doors Down, Nickelback, Oasis…Are you a fan?”